netconstructor/geocat-1/docs/eng/users/source/admin/multilingual/index.rst

 - Turkish
 - Chinese

 System administrators may add additional languages' stopword lists by placing them in the directory <geonetwork>/web/resources/stopwords.
 The filenames should be <ISO 639-1 code>.txt.
+If you do add a stopwords list for another language, please consider contributing it for inclusion in GeoNetwork.

 Likewise, to disable stopwords usage for one or more languages, the stopword list files should be removed or renamed.